 Lakshmi Siddi’s Arbi YumYum

 “I am not sure how old this recipe is, where it came from or how it survived this long.Lakshmi

 I do know though that generations of children and grandchildren have enjoyed this

 dish.
 I hope the kids reading this try it out for themselves and tell us their experience.”

 • Roast the tubers on live coals so they get cooked from the inside and the outer charred skin easily comes off.

 • Add pepper or chilly powder (optional)

-Note: Roasting preserves the nutrition and taste better than boiling the tubers and throwing away the water.
+Note: Roasting preserves the nutrition and tastes better than boiling the tubers and throwing away the water.
 Tamarind helps break down the calcium oxalate crystals in arbhi that cause your throat to itch.

 • Boil the arbi in water